rhdoshi595/Foodiebook/README.md

 ```

 ![foodiebook](/docs/demo-pics/newsfeed.png)

+### Likes
+Likes can be given to posts with a single click.
+The number of likes are tabulated on a post above the list of comments of
+a certain posts.

 ### Comments
 Comments can be added to posts with a single keystroke.
 Comments have an 'enter/return' listener to know when to submit the form.
 The comment tables have columns which reference a user and a post.
 Thus a comment belongs to an author and a post.